Club Coaching Structure

 Sam Simpson was re-appointed Eccles RFC Director of Rugby and Club Head Coach from the start of the 2018/19 season, with the mens 1XV subsiquently promoted back to Level 7 in his returning year.
 Sam brings a wealth of rugby experience, playing from Level 2 to Level 7 and coaching all ages and genders, including working with Lancashire and North of England representative teams.
 As Head Coach, Sam previously guided Eccles RFC from Level 8 to 6 but stepped down before the start of the 2016/17 season due to family commitments.
 Sam performs his role at Eccles RFC in conjunction with his day job as an RFU Community Rugby Coach which ensures the club is in line with current RFU Best Practice.

-James Wright continues as Head Ladies Coach in 2019/20.
-After a difficult season in 2018/19 the Ladies section are regrouping and rebuilding to get back to the very high standards this section of the club has been accustomed to in recent years.
+James Wright was appointed Head Ladies Coach in 2018.
+The Ladies are rebuilding to get back to the very high standards this section of the club has been accustomed to in recent years.
 James stepped up from Backs Coach to Head Coach, taking over the role from Mark Greenhalgh who was instrumental in supporting the Ladies in their development and progression up the Ladies leagues to Championship 1.
 Several former Eccles Ladies are now playing at the Elite professional level for Sale Sharks and Loughborough Lightening.

-Contact details for our age-grade coaches can be found on this website under 'TEAMS'.
+Contact details for all our coaches can be found on this website under 'TEAMS'.

 What are the responsibilities of an Eccles coach?